zookyy/crypto-sniper/README.md

 ## Description
 ![Alt Text](https://i.imgur.com/N2STawe.gif)

-A fast and efficient bot written in NodeJS to automatically buy and sell tokens on the BSC & ETH chain as soon as liquidity is added and trade is enabled.
+A fast and efficient bot written in NodeJS to automatically buy and sell tokens on the blockchain as soon as liquidity is added and trade is enabled.
 <br><br>
 The bot is extremely fast as long as you use a **good** node and not a public one.
 With a node from Quicknode you can expect a buy/sell transaction in less than 5 seconds.
 <br><br>